Celeste3140/Social-Network-API/README.md

 # Social-Network-API

 ## Description
 This is an API for a social network web application.
 Users can share their thoughts, react to friends' thoughts and also create a friend list.
+It uses Express.js for routing, a MongoDB database, the Mongoose ODM, and Moment.js to format timestamps.
+The seed data is created using Insomnia.

 ## User Story
 ```